ajitagupta/book-library-crud-api/README.md

 Just make sure your controller path names are precise and synonymous, e.g. we use `/h1`, `/h2`, and `/h3` instead of `/books` and `/libaries`.

 ## 4. RestTemplate Consumer

 The RestTemplate doesn't add new functionality either.
-It also simply consumer our CRUD API using the class `RestTemplate`.
+It also simply consumes our CRUD API using the class `RestTemplate`.

 Spring RestTemplate class is part of Spring Web, introduced in Spring 3.
 RestTemplate class provides overloaded methods for different HTTP methods, such as GET, POST, PUT, DELETE etc.

 When we use the RestTemplate to call the RESTful service, it creates duplication of code that talks to RESTful services.
-When we define Feign, we need only to define a proxy and define a single method into it.
-Feign helps us to simplify client code to talk to the RESTful web services.

 RestTemplate offers developers a high degree of flexibility and control over HTTP requests, which is advantageous in intricate scenarios.

 ## 5. Pattern: Service Discovery using Eureka Server